invariantlabs-ai/docs/docs/guardrails/dataflow-rules.md

   }
 ]
 ```

-Evaluating this rule will highlight both, the relevant part of the user message, as well as the subsequent `send_email` call:
+Evaluating this rule will highlight both the relevant part of the user message and the subsequent `send_email` call:

 <img src="site:/guardrails/flow.png" alt="Flow Operator" class="flow-operator" style="display: block; margin: 0 auto; width: 100%; max-width: 500pt;"/>

-This rule will raise an error on the given trace, because a user message with the content `"send"` is followed by a `send_email` tool call, and thus makes it impossible to send an email after the user uses the keyword `"send"`.
+This rule will raise an error on the given trace because a user message with the content `"send"` is followed by a `send_email` tool call, and thus makes it impossible to send an email after the user uses the keyword `"send"`.

 Here, the line `(msg: Message) -> (tool: ToolCall)` specifies that the rule only applies, when a `Message` is followed by a `ToolCall`, where `msg` and `tool` are further constrained by the extra conditions in the following lines.